Natsume Inc.: History

 Natsume Inc. was originally established as an American division of Natsume Co., Ltd. in San Francisco, California in May 1988.

 From the end of the Super NES era up until late 2014, Natsume Inc. was known for publishing the Story of Seasons games in North America under the title of Harvest Moon.
 The last game in the series it published was Harvest Moon: A New Beginning for the Nintendo 3DS.
-In 2015, the developer of the series, Marvelous AQL, brought the next game in the series, Story of Seasons, to North America with its own US branch, Xseed Games, ending the relationship it had with Natsume.
+In 2015, the developer of the series, Marvelous, brought the next game in the series, Story of Seasons, to North America with its own US branch, Xseed Games, ending the relationship it had with Natsume.
 Since then, Natsume Inc. has released its own games under the Harvest Moon name, starting with Harvest Moon: The Lost Valley, continuing with Harvest Moon: Seeds of Memories and Harvest Moon: Skytree Village.
 In 2013, Natsume Inc. opened up a development studio of its own, named Natsume Inc. Japan.

 Natsume Inc. has also operated an eBay shop, selling copies of older games sealed in their original packaging, collected from storage at its offices.
 At auction, the company sold a sealed copy of Pocky & Rocky for over $1,600.